Classes offered on Hybrid-Homeschool Wednesdays:

 Spanish is a language exposure/culture class, taught by Tonika Jones, using age-appropriate curriculum.
 Younger students begin by learning basic vocabulary (greetings, alphabet, colors, numbers, etc.).
 Hybrid-Homeschool students in the upper grades are taught more challenging subject matter at an introductory level.
 Spanish tutoring may be available outside of the classroom.

 Environmental Education We are excited to include Hybrid-homeschool students in our Environmental Education studies!
 CLCS is located on 100 acres of reclaimed farmland.
-During EE, students and teachers have access to the property’s wetlands, fields, pond, streams, old orchards, and forests.
+During EE, students and teachers have access to the property’s wetlands, fields, pond, streams, and forests.
 We find that this is the perfect environment for Place-based education.
 The students are taught through the lens of sustainability, and Environmental Education is integrated across the curriculum.
 As a Christian school, we hope to cultivate a sense of joy and wonder for the world around us within the Christian framework; stewarding God’s beautiful earth in respectful and thoughtful ways, and preserving it for future generations.
-This year we are focusing on the Big Ideas of Cycles and Community, and thinking about these ideas as we observe, ask questions, and come up with answers to real-life problems.